aflin/rampart_docs/source/rampart-sql.rst

 NOTE:
    Word expressions must be specified when the index is created.
-New expressions cannot be added upon optimizing the Fultext index with a ``CREATE`` statement.
+New expressions cannot be added upon optimizing the Fulltext index with a ``CREATE`` statement.